FREE DEVELOPMENTAL SCREENINGS FOR AUTISM

 The American Academy of Pediatrics (AAP) recommends all children be screened for autism spectrum disorder (ASD) at 18 and 24 months.

-Routine screening for autism is critical because of the prevalence and fact that children with ASD who receive an early and intensive treatment have the best possible outcome.
-Despite this, most children are never screened for autism.
-However, when a parent or has concerns, or a child is at risk for atypical development, an autism screening is imperative.
+Routine screening for Autism is critical because of the prevalence and fact that children with Autism Spectrum Disorder (ASD) who receive an early and intensive treatment have the best possible outcome.
+Despite this, most children are never screened for Autism.
+However, when a parent or guardian has concerns, or a child is at risk for atypical development, an Autism screening is imperative.

-ASD can sometimes be detected at 18 months or younger.
+Autism Spectrum Disorder can sometimes be detected at 18 months or younger.
 By age 2, a diagnosis by an experienced professional can be considered very reliable.
 However, many children do not receive a final diagnosis until they are either transitioning from an early intervention program or have already been placed in a self-contained classroom.
-This delay means that children with an ASD might not get the help they need at a critical time in brain development.
+This delay means that children with an ASD might not get the help they need at a critical time in brain development- ages 0-3.

 An autism screening cannot provide a diagnosis, but it can help you and your doctor learn whether your child is showing delays or deficits in the two core areas related to ASD: (1) social communication and social interaction; and (2) restricted, repetitive patterns of behavior, interests, or activities.

 If your child’s screening evaluation results in your child being “AT RISK” for Autism Spectrum Disorder, you will be supported in each step you take.
 Most important is to immediately schedule a comprehensive diagnostic evaluation to obtain an official diagnosis, should one be warranted.